Miscellaneous

 1945 |

-Harry S. Truman becomes President of USA, Clement Attlee becomes PM of UK; Cordell Hull, secretary of state in Franklin Roosevelt administrations, awarded the Nobel Peace Prize for his role in founding the United Nation, IMF and IBRD (World Bank) created, Radiocarbon datings became available for archeological use. |
+Harry S. Truman becomes President of the USA, Clement Attlee becomes Prime Minister of the UK; Cordell Hull, Secretary of State in Franklin Roosevelt's administrations, was awarded the Nobel Peace Prize for his role in founding the United Nations, the IMF and IBRD (World Bank) were created, and Radiocarbon dating became available for archeological use. |

 1946 |